NaiyanJones/naiyanjones.github.io/_posts/2019-09-04-why-do-politicians-care-about-fishing-so-much.md

 In [The Future of Seaside Towns](https://publications.parliament.uk/pa/ld201719/ldselect/ldseaside/320/320.pdf) policymakers noted how the emphasis on inner-city regeneration and rural towns often overlooked the unique deprivation experienced by coastal towns.
 Particularly towns who had suffered the decline of tourism and recreation industries, poor travel infrastructure, a lack of jobs, and a brain drain of young people to cities with more jobs.

-{% include figure image_path="/assets/images/1__JaREkFY7Ohm0bgBdLzDYjw.jpeg" caption="Credit: An image of Jaywick, near Clacton.
+{% include figure image_path="/assets/images/1__JaREkFY7Ohm0bgBdLzDYjw.jpeg" caption="An image of Jaywick, near Clacton.
 Credit: Daily Express." %}

 However selling the existence of multiple problems of these coastal towns can be a tall order.
 Instead reducing their problems down to a simple motif of one industry has more of an impact.